How to Deal with Inconsistent Choices on Multiple Price Lists

-We illustrate the problem with an experiment which studies the relation between risk aversion and punishment behaviour.
+With data from an experiment that studies the relation between risk aversion and punishment we illustrate the approach, and show that it matters.

 Keywords: Measurement error, risk, lab experiment, public good, Bayesian inference.